Wolf Vostell

-Wolf Vostell (14 October 1932 – 3 April 1998) was a German painter and sculptor, considered one of the early adopters of video art and installation art and pioneer of Happenings and Fluxus.
-Techniques such as blurring and Dé-coll/age are characteristic of his work, as is embedding objects in concrete and the use of television sets in his works.
+Wolf Vostell (/de/; 14 October 1932 – 3 April 1998) was a German painter and sculptor, considered one of the early adopters of video art, street art and installation art and pioneer of Happenings and Fluxus.
+Techniques such as blurring and Dé-coll/age are characteristic of his work, as are paintings inspired by graffiti, embedding objects in concrete and the use of television sets in his works.
 Wolf Vostell was married to the Spanish writer Mercedes Vostell and had two sons, David Vostell and Rafael Vostell.

 Biography

 Wolf Vostell was born in Leverkusen, Germany, and put his artistic ideas into practice from 1950 onwards.
 In 1953, he began an apprenticeship as a lithographer and studied at the Academy of Applied Art in Wuppertal.
 Vostell created his first Dé-coll/age in 1954.
 In 1955–1956, he studied at the École Nationale Superieur des Beaux Arts in Paris and in 1957 he attended the Düsseldorf Academy of Arts.
 Vostell's philosophy was built around the idea that destruction is all around us and it runs through all of the twentieth century.
 He used the term Dé-coll/age, (in connection with a plane crash) in 1954 to refer to the process of tearing down posters, and for the use of mobile fragments of reality.
 For Vostell, Dé-coll/age is a visual force that breaks down outworn values and replaces them with thinking as a function distanced from media.